KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Themes-Article.md

 }
 ```

-You can inherit ``KeyboardStyle/ThemeBasedService`` to customize the theme even further, which lets you mix the benefits of themes and styles.
+You can inherit ``KeyboardStyle/ThemeBasedStyleService`` to customize themes even further, which lets you mix the benefits of themes and styles.